gopy: extending CPython with Go

 |

-function which wraps the original Go
+gopy generates a cgo function which wraps the original Go function

-and also cgo-export
+hello.Hello and also cgo-export (as cgo_func_hello_Hello) so it is

-callable from C
+callable from C.

-side looks like this:
+The C side looks like this:

 |